 The French Camp McKinley Fire District is a Fire Protection District, organized under 13880 et al of the California Health and Safety Code.
 The organization was originally formed in 1946 and is currently governed by a five-member elected Board of Directors with staggered, 4-year terms.
 The Fire District provides Fire and Basic Emergency Medical Services to an approximately 20 square miles of unincorporated San Joaquin County.

 The District is bordered by the City of Lathrop to the south and the City of Stockton to the north.
 The organization is considered a combination agency, with Full-Time line staff and Reserve Firefighter personnel.
 Station 11-1 is staffed with three personnel on-duty, while Station 16-1 (Mountain House) is staffed with five personnel on-duty.

 The Reserve Firefighter personnel work 24 hour shifts to augment staffing.
 Reserves are essential members of the organization in fulfilling the mission of the Fire District.
 Our organization also has Automatic Aid and Mutual Aid agreements with neighboring agencies to receive and provide firefighting support locally and throughout the State of California.

-The organization responds to approximately 1,800 calls between Mountain House and French Camp.
+The organization responds to approximately 1,800 calls between Mountain House and French Camp per year.
 The French Camp McKinley Fire District has some very significant life-safety hazards, such as the San Joaquin County Jail, San Joaquin County Juvenile Justice Center, Honor Farm, the San Joaquin County Sheriff’s Office, and San Joaquin General Hospital.